 - A. At the beginning of the semester everyone starts out at 100%. - B. For each class missed over 2 there is a 10% reduction (15% in Summer sessions).
 This means that if you have 7 absences (5.3 in summer) you would have a zero for class attendance. - C. Arriving late disrupts the class.
-Two (2) late arrivals will be counted as an absence.
+Two (2) late arrivals will be counted as an absence. - D. Leaving early (before end of class including the lab time if your lab is not complete).

 University policy requires that attendance be taken each class period.
-This will be accomplished by circulating a sign-in sheet.
-It is the student's responsibility to be sure that they have signed the sheet each day.
+This will be accomplished by circulating a sign-in sheet and/or attendance taken on a seating chart.
+It is the student's responsibility to be sure that they have signed the sheet each day or know what has been recorded on the seating chart.